RubixML/ML/docs/neural-network/hidden-layers/dropout.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/Layers/Dropout.php">Source</a></span>

 # Dropout
-Dropout layers temporarily disable neuron activations during each training pass.
-It is a regularization and model averaging technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
+Dropout is a regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
+It works by temporarily disabling neurons during each training pass.
+It also is a very efficient way of performing model averaging with neural networks.

 ### Parameters
 | # | Param | Default | Type | Description |